Introduction: Acoustic Levitator

 Step 2: 3D Print the Base

-3D print the STL file included in this step.
+3D print the base for the levitator.
 We used a 0.4mm nozzle and brim but no support.
 It should be possible to print it in one piece.
+A 0.6mm nozzle also provides good results.

 Step 3: Clean the Base